sslab-keio/FiTx/README.md

 ## Reproducing the main contribution of the paper

-The main contribution of our paper is as follows:
+The main results provided in the paper is as follows:

-- XXX
+1. Number of warnings: The number of warnings generated are small
+2. Analysis time: The analysis time is not prolonged.
+3. Bug Detection Capabilities: FiTx was able to find 13 confirmed bugs.

+We will provide a method to reproduce these key results.

-### 1. Bugs detection with FiTx
+### 1. Number of warnings
 TODO

-### 2. Measuring analysis time of each source file
+### 2. Bugs detection with FiTx
 TODO

-### 3. TODO
+### 3. Measuring analysis time of each source file
+TODO